Information for employers on closing a pension scheme to new members or future accruals, and winding up a scheme.

 Automatic enrolment duties

-If you have a client who no longer employs anyone, see what if I don't have any staff?
+If you no longer employ anyone, see what if I don't have any staff?